Sean053047/Traffic-Sign-Identification/raspberry_maze_img_identify/README.md

 >It will use the difference of b&g,b&r  and difference of r&b, r&g to get the blue region and red region individually. _"mask"_ is a binary image which represents the effective region of sign.

 >Step 2:
 Compare the magnitude of blue regioin with red region to determinate that raw image is blue sign or red sign.
-If magnitude of region is not large enough, raw image may possibly be white sign and it will be processed by _get_white_ function.
+If both area of red mask and blue mask are not large enough, raw image will be treated as white sign and will be processed by _get_white_ function.

 >Final Step:
 After Comparison, we can gain the effective region  of traffic sign (_mask_) and the name of main color (_color_).
 These variables will be returned from this function.